kritisen/kritisen.github.io/_posts/2020-08-06-map-of-indian-cricketers.md

 The map also shows that there is a huge cluster in and around Delhi - almost as if the neck of India has squeezed out a huge number of cricketers.
 Virat Kohli (`*` ODI caps, Birthplace: Delhi) crowds out the rest of the players.
 For the sake of the Delhi cluster, we create a _________ in the sub-area, this time skipping the __________ by ODI caps played, and also staggering the player dots by a bit.

-We can then clearly distinguish the players in that cluster, `*` of whom were from Delhi, and `*` were from nearby medium or large sized cities (including the stalwart Rohit Sharma (`*` ODI caps, Birthplace : Muradnagar, UP).
+We can then clearly distinguish the players in that cluster, `*` of whom were from Delhi, and `*` were from nearby medium or large sized cities (including the stalwart Suresh Raina, `*` ODI caps, Birthplace : Muradnagar, UP).

 ```
 “Map to be placed here”